VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6p5-git.md

 ## Other Version Control Systems

+{{< tip >}}

-!> Git is by far the most used VCS out there.
-If you want to use something else I encourge you to try it and learn it, but realize if the point is to work with others it might be a pain
+Git is by far the most used VCS out there.
+If you want to use something else I encourage you to try it and learn it, but realize if the point is to work with others it might be a pain

+{{< /tip >}}

 [TODO]